 The Amount of Revenue Collected per Program Dollar measure uses annual collections figures and the actual expenditures and obligations for collection activities to quantify the efficiency of the TTB tax collection program.
-In FY 2015, TTB achieved a return on investment of \$437 for every program dollar spent on collection activities, which exceeded its annual performance target of \$400.
-Effective enforcement combined with process improvements and streamlining efforts should contribute to continued positive returns on the investment in TTB, contributing to Treasury's goal of a modern and effective tax system.
+In FY 2016, TTB achieved a return on investment of \$414 for every program dollar spent on collection activities, which exceeded its annual performance target of \$400.
+TTB sets its performance target based on historical trends and other predictors that influence consumer behaviors.
+The year-to-year decline in performance represents continued declines in tobacco revenue that, after peaking in FY 2010 following the significant tax rate increases enacted in 2009, have steadily declined in line with shifts in consumption patterns, product manufacturing, and trade.